 The Gap of Interstate 95 in New Jersey/Pennsylvania

-Although for the most part complete, Interstate 95 has a significant gap between the cities of Trenton and New Brunswick in New Jersey.
-This portion of I-95, known as the Somerset Freeway, was proposed but never constructed.
+Prior to 2018, Interstate 95 had a significant gap between the cities of Trenton and New Brunswick in New Jersey.
+This portion of I-95 was previously proposed along the Somerset Freeway.
 Community opposition to the roadway, and opposition from the New Jersey Turnpike Authority, which feared lost revenue due to the competition of a free highway to the west, ultimately canceled the portion of I-95 between Lawrenceville and New Brunswick/Edison in 1982.
 Ray Martin gives a descriptive account of the “Interstate 95 Gap” on his History of the Interstate 95 “Missing Link” of central New Jersey page.

 When I-95 was completed in Bucks County in 1969, the crossing with the PA Turnpike (Interstate 276) was not a direct connection.
 Instead a spur to Pennsylvania 413 and a dogleg route of PA 413 south to U.S. 13 north was required to make the connection.
 Studies for the missing interchange commenced in 1975 and by 1982, the Federal Surface Transportation Assistance Act specified a complete route for Interstate 95 via a reroute of the Interstate east on the Pennsylvania Turnpike and PA Turnpike Extension from Bristol to the New Jersey Turnpike mainline near Bordentown, and northward on the NJ Turnpike to New Brunswick.
-A slow speed interchange was envisioned at the junction in the mid 1980s, leading to 1992, when the interchange was redesigned again as a high speed exchange.
+A slow speed interchange was envisioned at the junction in the mid 1980s.
+The interchange was redesigned again in 1992 as a high speed exchange.
 An Environmental Impact Statement was conducted for the interchange during the 1990s, leading to a Record of Decision by 2003.29

 Design work on the PA Turnpike / I-95 Interchange commenced in 2004 after federal funds were authorized.
 The Preliminary Design Phase for the interchange was completed in 2009.29 Construction on Stage 1 of the three stage project builds the high speed connection between Interstate 95 and the Pennsylvania Turnpike and a new main line toll plaza to the west.
-The new plaza shifts the ticketed system of the PA Turnpike mainline west of the I-95 connection.
-Tolls collected for the Delaware River crossing will be coin drop or E-ZPass
+The new plaza shifted the ticketed system of the PA Turnpike mainline west of the I-95 connection.
+The Delaware River Turnpike Toll Bridge was subsequently converted to all electronic tolling (AET).

-Stage 2 of the PA Turnpike / I-95 Interchange project adds the six remaining ramp movements between Interstates 95 and 276 and widens the Turnpike mainline.
-Work is underway between 2015 and late 2018.
-Stage 3, anticipated for 2025, involves building a second span across the Delaware River for the future I-95 mainline.29
+Stage 2 of the PA Turnpike / I-95 Interchange project adds the six remaining ramp movements between I-95 and I-276 and widens the Turnpike mainline.
+Work was previously anticipated to run between 2015 and late 2018.
+Stage 3, forecast for 2025 or later, involves building a second span for I-95 across the Delaware River.29

-Until the PA Turnpike / I-95 Interchange completion, I-95 remains routed northward to the Trenton Beltline, where it changes into Interstate 295 at the U.S. 1 interchange.
-Signage for Interstate 95 did not resume until near East Brunswick on the New Jersey Turnpike, but some reassurance shields were posted along the NJ Turnpike mainline in 2005 from Exit 6 northward.
-Trailblazers added in 2004 also route I-95 mainline traffic to the Turnpike via I-295 south and I-195 east.
+Completion of the ramps linking I-95 north with I-276 (PA Turnpike) east and I-276 west with I-95 south took place on September 23, 2018.
+Sign changes started in January 2018 renumbered I-95 north from I-276 to U.S. 1 near Lawrenceville, New Jersey as an extension of Interstate 295 south and west.
+Previously signage for I-95 ended at U.S. 1 and did not resume until near East Brunswick on the New Jersey Turnpike, with the exception of some reassurance shields posted along the NJ Turnpike mainline in 2005 from Exit 6 northward.
+Trailblazers added in 2004 also directly I-95 mainline traffic to the N.J.
+Turnpike via I-295 south and I-195 east.

-With the realignment of Interstate 95 onto the Turnpikes, the former portion of I-95 north from Bristol to the Trenton Belt Line freeway will become an extension of Interstate 295 west.
-This was confirmed by the FHWA on May 20, 2015 with the condition that I-95 between Bristol and Lawrenceville be referred to as Future I-295 and the Pennsylvania Turnpike east into New Jersey be referred to as Future I-95.
+The numbering changes in the Trenton area and Bucks County, Pennsylvania for I-95 and I-295 were confirmed by the FHWA on May 20, 2015 with conditions.
+Until connections at the I-95 / PA Turnpike Interchange were made, I-95 between Bristol and Lawrenceville was to be referred as Future I-295 and the Pennsylvania Turnpike east into New Jersey as Future I-95.

-Previous discussion involving the relocation of I-95 between Bristol and Trenton in 2007 focused on extending Interstate 195 north over I-295 from Hamilton Township to Lawrenceville and west from U.S. 1 to Bristol, Pennsylvania over I-95.
-A separate plan arose in 2014 to renumber I-95 between Bristol and Lawrenceville as I-395, while retaining I-295 as it currently runs.
+A previous numbering plan for the relocation of I-95 between Bristol and Trenton in 2007 outlined extending Interstate 195 north over I-295 from Hamilton Township to Lawrenceville and west from U.S. 1 to Bristol, Pennsylvania over I-95.
+This was plan was amended in 2014 to renumber I-95 between Bristol and Lawrenceville as I-395 and leaving I-295 unchanged.

-The New Jersey Department of Transportation announced on December 21, 2017 that sign changes (Phase 1) will be made between January and March 2018 for both Interstates 95 and 295 in Mercer County.
-This includes the renumbering of seven interchanges in New Jersey and four in Pennsylvania.
-Incorporated into the Scudder Falls Bridge project, Phase 2 sign changes start in spring 2018.
-These effect interchanges at Exits 49 and 51 for I-95 in Pennsylvania, and Exit 1 in New Jersey.
-Following in late spring 2018, Phase 3 will complete sign changes at the remaining interchanges in Pennsylvania leading southwest to PA Turnpike at Bristol.34
+Phase 1 of sign changes were announced by the New Jersey Department of Transportation announced on December 21, 2017 along both I-95 and I-295 in Mercer County between January and March 2018.
+This included the renumbering of seven interchanges in New Jersey and four in Pennsylvania.
+Incorporated into the Scudder Falls Bridge project, Phase 2 sign changes followed in Spring 2018.
+These effected interchanges at Exits 49 and 51 for I-95 in Pennsylvania, and Exit 1 in New Jersey.
+Started in late Spring 2018, Phase 3 completed sign changes at the remaining interchanges in Pennsylvania leading southwest to the PA Turnpike at Bristol.34

-Interchange renumbering along old I-95 in Mercer County, New Jersey will continue the I-295 numbering system.
-Exits in Bucks County, Pennsylvania will count down from the Delaware River to milepost zero at the PA Turnpike Interchange at Bristol.
-Exit number changes are as follows:34
+Interchange renumbering along old I-95 in Mercer County, New Jersey continued the I-295 numbering system.
+Exits in Bucks County, Pennsylvania count down from the Delaware River to milepost zero at the PA Turnpike Interchange at Bristol.
+Exit number changes were as follows:34

 - U.S. 1: I-95 Old Exit 46 – new I-295 Exit 5